-At Guadalupe River Trail, Alternative B would require permanent acquisition of 0.8 acre/0.17 mile (1.89 percent of the total trail area) from the western portion of the trail (east side of SR 87) to construct the HSR aerial structure, which would cross over West Virginia Street and the trail, then over the Caltrain rail bridge, the Guadalupe River, and Willow Street (Figure 3.14-16).
+At Guadalupe River Trail, Alternative B would require permanent acquisition of 0.8 acre/0.17 mile (1.89 percent of the total trail area) from the western portion of the trail (east side of SR 87) to construct the HSR aerial structure, which would cross over West Virginia Street and the trail, then over the Caltrain rail bridge, the Guadalupe River, and Willow Street (Figure 3.14-15).
 This area is currently vegetated open space on the western edge of the trail, so most of the trail would remain intact and operational.
-Access will be maintained through project design features that minimize impacts on trails and recreation facilities, which include providing safe and attractive access for existing travel modes (e.g., motorists, bicyclists, pedestrians) to existing trails (PK-IAMF#1).
+Access would be maintained by implementing project design features that would minimize impacts on trails and recreation facilities, which include providing safe and attractive access for existing travel modes (e.g., motorists, bicyclists, pedestrians) to existing trails (PK-IAMF#1).
 As a result, the permanent acquisition would not change the use of the trail or diminish its capacity.

-At Fuller Park, 0.03 acre (2.6 percent of the total park area) would be permanently acquired under Alternative A. In the portion of the park to the west of Delmas Avenue, 0.02 acre would be used for a train control site, as illustrated on Figure 3.14-17.
+At Fuller Park, 0.03 acre (2.6 percent of the total park area) would be permanently acquired under Alternative A. In the portion of the park to the west of Delmas Avenue, 0.02 acre would be used for a train control site, as illustrated on Figure 3.14-16.
 The affected portion of the park is currently used as a train control site for UPRR operations and contains the train control site and an unpaved access road from Fuller Avenue.
 This existing site would be shifted approximately 20 feet west and a new access road from Fuller Avenue would be provided.
 This portion of this park does not contain any recreational facilities and is already used for train operations, avoiding a change in the use of the park.
-The permanent acquisition would maintain public passage when not in use for service vehicles or maintenance of the train control site.
 In the portion of the park to the east of Delmas Avenue, 0.01 acre would be acquired on the northeastern edge of the park, directly adjacent to the existing right-of-way.
-This area in the park does not contain any recreational facilities and most of the park would remain intact and contiguous for continued use, so there would be no change in use of the park nor would its capacity be diminished.
+This area in the park does not contain any recreational facilities and recreational facilities and most of the park would remain intact and contiguous for continued use, so there would be no change in use of the park nor would its capacity be diminished.

-At the Highway 87 Bikeway North, both alternatives would permanently acquire a portion of the bikeway, 0.52 acres/0.20 mile (7.35 percent of the total trail area) under Alternative A and 1.52 acres/0.45 mile (16.54 percent of the total trail area) under Alternative B at its intersection with SR 87, as illustrated on Figures 3.14-18 and 3.14-19.
+At the Highway 87 Bikeway North, both alternatives would permanently acquire a portion of the bikeway, 0.52 acres/0.20 mile (7.35 percent of the total trail area) under Alternative A and 1.52 acres/0.45 mile (16.54 percent of the total trail area) under Alternative B at its intersection with SR 87, as illustrated on Figures 3.14-17 and 3.14-18.
 The affected portions would be at the northern terminus of the bikeway between Willow Street and West Alma Avenue.
+Under

-Under Alternative A, the permanent acquisition would be required for track shifts and would not require trail realignment.
+Alternative A, the permanent acquisition would be required for track shifts and would not require trail realignment.
 The permanent acquisition under Alternative B would require that the trail be realigned in order to maintain access and use.
 At the Tamien Caltrain Station, the bikeway would be shifted to the west to avoid the new columns that would support the viaduct, the new tracks, retaining wall, and bridge reconstruction.
-Access will be maintained through project design features that minimize impacts on trails and recreation facilities, which include providing safe and attractive access for existing travel modes (e.g., motorists, bicyclists, pedestrians) to existing trails including the bikeway (PK-IAMF#1).
+Access would be maintained by implementing project design features that would minimize impacts on trails and recreation facilities, which include providing safe and attractive access for existing travel modes (e.g., motorists, bicyclists, pedestrians) to existing trails including the bikeway (PK-IAMF#1).
 As a result, the permanent acquisition would not change the use of the bikeway or diminish its capacity.